MENU

 In the early days, Mori Ogai, Masaoka Shiki, and others visited Karuizawa on foot or by horse-drawn railroad, climbing the Usui Pass and leaving their impressions of the area.

-Tokutomi Roka, Ozaki Koyo, Kojima Kosui, Tayama Hanabukuro, Shiga Naoya, Satomi Tonon, Koda Rohan, Wakayama Makisui, Toki Zenmaro, Shimagi Akihiko, Kitahara Hakushu, and many others.
+Many literary figures came to Karuizawa, including Tokutomi Roka, Ozaki Koyo, Kojima Kosui, Tayama Hanabukuro, Shiga Naoya, Satomi Tonon, Koda Rohan, Wakayama Makisui, Toki Zenmaro, Shimagi Akihiko, Kitahara Hakushu, and many others.
 They stayed mainly as travelers.
 They stayed there mainly as tourists and described the scenery in their essays and travelogues.

-In the 1910s, during the Taisho Period (1912-1926), more and more literary figures began to visit Karuizawa.
+In the 1910s, during the Taisho period (1912-1926), more and more literary figures began to visit Karuizawa.

 Masamune Hakucho and Natsume Soseki first visited Karuizawa in 1912, Takeo Arishima and Tagore in 1916, and Saisei Muroo in 1920.